 With this sermon I am going to get back on track with the sermon series I began all the way back in June regarding the trinity doctrine but then branched off into the "Father-Son relationship."
 I am going to conclude both aspects; but today we are going to work first on the Trinity, since it is with that I started, and I want to get that completed.

 The trinity doctrine proposes to us that there are three co-equal beings comprising the Godhead.
-However, we have seen that in reality the Godhead consists of only one being.
+However, we have seen that in reality the Godhead consists of only one Being.
 Both Testaments clearly state that there is only one God, meaning one Supreme God, as Herbert Armstrong called Him; or one Absolute God, as others have called Him.
-This is no way suggests that Jesus is not God.
+This in no way suggests that Jesus is not God.
 He most surely is God.
-He is uncreated and eternal—the one through whom the purpose for mankind is being carried out.
+He is uncreated and eternal—the One through whom the purpose for mankind is being carried out.
 He is not the Supreme or Absolute God—the One and the only One in all of creation who has no God, who answers to no one and submits to no one.

-The trinity doctrine, in contrast to the Bible, teaches us that there is not one Supreme God or two but three co-equal beings in hypostasis (whatever that means) who comprise the Godhead.
+The trinity doctrine, in contrast to the Bible, teaches us that there is not one Supreme God, or two, but three co-equal beings in hypostasis (whatever that means) who comprise the Godhead.
 I am going to show you in a somewhat different way from what is normally used that this trinity complex cannot possibly be correct.
 In order to grasp this, all one has to do is to carefully follow what Jesus says and believe it, because He gives very clear explanations regarding the existence of this supposed "third person."

 Revelation 22:1-3 And he showed me a pure river of water of life, clear as crystal, proceeding from the throne of God and of the Lamb.
 In the middle of its street, and on either side of the river, was the tree of life, which bore twelve fruits, each tree yielding its fruit every month.
 The leaves of the tree were for the healing of the nations.
 And there shall be no more curse, but the throne of God and of the Lamb shall be in it, and His servants shall serve Him.